-According to a recent survey by Deloitte, people are expected to spend $27 billion dollars across the U.S. this back-to-school season.
+According to a recent survey by Deloitte, people are expected to spend $27.6 billion across the U.S. this back-to-school season.
 Yep.
-You read that correctly—$27 billion with an average spending of $500 per student.
-This $500 includes school supplies, clothing, computers and hardware, and electronics.
+You read that correctly—$27.6 billion with an average spending of $510 per household nationally and $568 per household in the Northeast.
+This $568 includes school supplies, clothing, computers and hardware, and electronics.
 Long gone are the days of a few folders, no. 2 pencils, wide-ruled paper, and a backpack.

 Now, put your own shoes back on and tune into your heart and mind.
 What do you remember about your first days of grade school?
 How did you feel—nervous, excited, happy…cool in your new backpack thanks to mom and dad?